 Public Transport Authority (PTA)

 The Network & Infrastructure division of the Public Transport Authority (PTA) of Western Australia manages the rail network in Perth, including the lines operated by Transperth passenger trains.
-The system covers 180.8 km of track with 72 stations.
-All lines serviced by passenger trains are electrified and extend to Armadale, Butler, Fremantle, Mandurah, Midland and Thornlie.
+The system covers 189 km of track with 75 stations.
+All lines serviced by passenger trains are electrified and extend to Armadale, Butler, Fremantle, Mandurah, Midland, Thornlie and High Wycombe.

 Rio Tinto Iron Ore